September 19-22, 2022

-Women United and friends lead a poverty awareness campaign, Little Black Dress, with more than two hundred women each wearing a black dress or outfit for four days, along with a goal to raise $500 each and a team goal of $1,500.
+Little Black Dress is run by Women United and friends to help raise awareness about poverty in the community.
+This campaign has more than 200 individuals each wearing a black outfit for four days, along with a goal to raise $500 each and a team goal of $1,500.

 The funds raised are used to fund the education initiative of the United Way and are focused on keeping families in their homes, making sure kids are able to get to school and learn, as well as finding mentors for these students.

-Don't forget to join us on September 22nd for the Little Black Dress Celebration.
-Celebrate a successful campaign while enjoying food, drinks, entertainment, a silent auction, and more.
-Tickets for this event can be purchased HERE!
+Don't forget to join us on September 21st for Imagine A World Without Poverty Event to look over the successful campaign while enjoying food, drinks, entertainment, a silent auction, and more.
+Tickets for this event are on sale!

 THE WHY